pa7i3nt/installation-guide/sonarqube/INSTALLATION.md

 > sonar.host.url=http://127.0.0.1:9090
 > ```
 >
-> **NOTE:** If you want to integrate sonar-scanner with gitlab-runner, you need to change the host url to your Ubuntu IP address.
+> **NOTE:** If you want to integrate with GitLab, you need to change the host url to your Ubuntu IP address.
 >
 > ```
 > sonar.host.url=http://192.168.10.33:9090